 Want to be healthier and feel better?
 We can help.
 Our local coordinators can connect you with workshops right in your community.
-These are led by health experts who understand your needs because many have faced similar health challenges.
-From losing weight to quitting smoking to managing pain and other long-term health problems, Vermonters who complete our workshops see big improvements in their health—and their overall well-being.
+These are led by trained facilitators who understand your needs because many have faced similar health challenges.
+From building healthy behaviors to quitting smoking to managing pain and other long-term health problems, Vermonters who complete our workshops see big improvements in their health—and their overall well-being.

 Get guidance and support to live better with long-term (chronic) health problems, like arthritis, depression, asthma, diabetes, or cancer.